SoumyaDey1994/DSA/Round6/Readme.md

 64. Set Matrix Zeroes

 ### 04/12/2025
-51. Reverse a Linked List – Reverse a singly linked list.
+65. Reverse a Linked List – Reverse a singly linked list.
 (Iterative & Recursive)
-52. Merge Two Sorted Lists – Merge two sorted linked lists into one sorted list
+66. Merge Two Sorted Lists – Merge two sorted linked lists into one sorted list

+### 06/12/2025
-53. Swap adjacent nodes of a Singly Linked List
+67. Swap adjacent nodes of a Singly Linked List
+68. Find Nth Element of a SLL from End
+69. Detect Cycle is a Single Linked List